espocrm/documentation/docs/administration/backup-and-restore.md

 # Backup and Restore

-## How to backup EspoCRM manually
+## How to back up EspoCRM manually

-EspoCRM consists of files and database data.
-All these data are needed in order to create a full backup of EspoCRM.
-Here are the instructions on how to do it on Ubuntu server, with MySQL.
+To make a full backup of your EspoCRM instance you need to copy EspoCRM files and dump the database.
+Here are the instructions on how to do it on an Ubuntu server with MySQL or MariaDB.

 ### Step 1.
-Backup files
+Back up files

 Create an archive of the directory content of installed EspoCRM.
 The default path for Ubuntu is `/var/www/html`.
 You can use this command: